Fortescue River: Estuary

 The majority of the estuarine area is made up of salt marsh and intertidal flats.
 A colony of mangroves use the estuary as habitat and occupy an area of 1.2 km2.
-Large female Barramundi are known to inhabit the estuary.
+Large female barramundi are known to inhabit the estuary.

 History

 The river was named in 1861 during an expedition by the explorer and surveyor Francis Thomas Gregory, after Chichester Fortescue, Parliamentary Under-Secretary of State for the Colonies.

-The traditional owners of the area that the river flows through are the Indjibandi people.
+The traditional owners of some of the area that the river flows through are the Indjibandi people.

 Mardie Station, at the western end of the river, was established prior to 1883.
 Three paddocks were fenced, and by that year were carrying about 18,000 sheep.

 Roy Hill Station, much further inland, was settled in 1886 by Nat Cooke who owned Mallina Station.
 The first official lease was granted to D. MacKay in 1890 for an area of 20000 acre.